-Any student who has not taken the ACT may take the COMPASS placement test two times.
+Any student who has not taken the ACT may take the COMPASS/Accuplacer placement test two times.
 The second attempt must be at least one week after the first testing date.
 The student should complete appropriate tutorial work (credit or non-credit) prior to taking the second test.
 This work may be in the form of any study preparation suitable for improving knowledge in the subject area.
-Retesting must take place before the first day of class.
-A student will forfeit the second testing attempt if the retesting is not completed before the start of classes for the semester.
-Students taking the COMPASS for initial placement and admission shall be given first priority to test.
+Retesting must take place before the start of a term.
+A student will forfeit the second testing attempt if the retesting is not completed before the start of classes for the term.
+Students taking the COMPASS/Accuplacer for initial placement and admission shall be given first priority to test.